tensorpack/tensorpack/docs/tutorial/extend/input-source.md

 Failure to hide the data preparation latency is the major reason why people cannot see good GPU utilization.
 You should __always choose a framework that enables latency hiding.__
-However most other TensorFlow wrappers are designed to be `feed_dict` based.
+However most other TensorFlow wrappers are designed without latency hiding in mind.
 Tensorpack has built-in mechanisms to hide latency of the above stages.
 This is one of the reasons why tensorpack is [faster](https://github.com/tensorpack/benchmarks).